huiscliu/Tutorials/MPI并行编程/README.md

-# Introduction to MPI Programming
+# Introduction to Parallel Programming Using MPI
 This is a tutorial for massive parallel programming using MPI.

 Many applications require huge memory and CPU performance, such as weather forecast and nuclear simulation.